 IT Fundamentals

-This course allows students to develop a broader understanding of information technology and determine if a career in this field is right for them.
-It covers all areas, establishing a framework for potential students.
-Students must complete all components of this course at 80% or better to be eligible to enroll in Information Technology program.
+This course allows students to develop a broad understanding of information technology and determine whether a career in this field is right for them.
+It covers all major areas of IT, establishing a foundational framework for potential students.

-Students must attend a course orientation at 8 am in the first class.
+Students must attend a course orientation at their chosen time, either 8 am or 3 pm, on the first class day.

-Students will meet at the West building, room 1836.
+Students will meet in the West Building, Room 1836.

 This is a self-paced course.
 Students begin on Monday and must complete the final exam by no later than Friday.